Asterki/octo-tree/README.md

 ## Usage

-1. Ensure the Flask backend and React frontend servers are running.
+1. Ensure the Node backend and React frontend servers are running.
 2. Open your web browser and navigate to `http://localhost:5173`.
 3. You should see the web app interface where you can monitor sensor data and control actuators.